 How To Know The Best Time To Fish For Striped Bass: Fresh Water

 What makes these fish so much fun to catch is that you can get them in freshwater.
 However, when transitioning to freshwater reservoirs or large river systems, tackle and tactics change a bit.
 I’ve always found that Spring is a great time, as stripers will feed heavily on shad and other baitfish.
 As a result, receiving a bite is easier.
-As the water temperature increase, bass will head deep, much the way saltwater striper that will head into deeper water.
+As the water temperature increase, bass will head deep, much the way saltwater striper will head into deeper water.

 Trolling For Striped Bass In Spring